Allergies — Wokingham, Berkshire

 Reduce dampness-generating foods

-In TCM, dairy products, refined sugar, alcohol, cold and raw foods generate dampness and phlegm in the body, which accumulates in the respiratory tract and worsens allergy symptoms.
-Reducing these foods during the allergy season — and replacing them with warm, easily digestible, cooked foods — can make a meaningful difference to congestion and mucus production.
-For detailed dietary guidance, see Chinese food therapy.
+In TCM, dairy products, refined sugar, alcohol, cold and raw foods generate Dampness and Phlegm that accumulate in the respiratory tract and worsen allergy symptoms.
+Replacing these with warm, easily digestible cooked foods makes a meaningful difference to congestion and mucus production.
+See Chinese food therapy for detailed dietary guidance.

 Support gut health